 The NHS: A Difficult Beginning

-If you feel you need medical help or advice, some of mains options (all free) include:-
+If you feel you need medical help or advice, some of the main options (all free) include:

 - Making an appointment to see your local GP (Doctor).

 - Phone 111 if it’s not an emergency,

 - Phone 999 if it is an emergency.

 Everyone should be registered with one of their local surgeries.
 A surgery being a team of local General Practitioners (GPs) aka doctors.
 Where I live there are at least three local surgeries to choose from when registering.
 If you don’t like the doctors in one surgery you can change your registration to another practice.

 When you want to see your Doctor you can make an appointment either online or by phone; if it’s non-urgent you may have to wait a few days.
 On making an appointment you can insist on seeing a specific doctor (which might mean waiting longer for an appointment) or see any available doctor in the surgery.

 A Day in the Life of a GP

 Accident and Emergency